arielwb/localyze/README.md

 ### All scripts

-There are a few things you can play around in this project
+There are a few things you can play around in this project:

 ```bash
   npm run build                 # build the app